lorin/devstack-vm/README.md

 This repository contains a Vagrantfile and an accompanying Ansible playbook that sets up a VirtualBox VM that works with [DevStack][4].

-It's configured
-for Ubuntu 13.04 (raring) to run the master branch.

-It configures OpenStack with Neutron (OpenStack Networking) with support for floating IPs, which can be reached from the host operating system.
+The accompanying `localrc` file configures OpenStack with Neutron (OpenStack Networking) with support for floating IPs, which can be reached from the host operating system.

 ## Prereqs